jscode-bike/jscode.bike/refs/plan.md

 v1

+- build out header component
+- different themes!!
+- add more problems
 - create more informative dashboard on homepage
-- build out header component
 - make `message` and `error message` components more helpful
-- add more problems
 - code split and dynamically load each problem
 - use local storage to show user progress